glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

 This makes it possible to create customised asset types to suit your needs.

-Migration generic assets to asset definitions
+Migration generic objects to asset definitions
 ---------------------------------------------

 .. warning:: generic assets migration must be done from the GLPI 10 database.
 It is not possible to import your assets from GLPI 10 to GLPI 11.

-When migrating your instance to GLPI 11, the **generic asset** plugin must be installed.
+When migrating your instance to GLPI 11, the **generic objects** plugin must be installed.
 Once the migration is complete, enter the command in :term:`CLI` mode from your GLPI folder:

 ``php bin/console migration:genericobject_plugin_to_core``